Paradigms in Physics: Textbooks

 - (G) Goswami, Quantum Mechanics, 2nd ed., Wm.
 C. Brown, 1997.
 ISBN 0-697-15797-0.
 Excellent intro quantum book.
 Very theoretical.
 Quite modern approach.

 - (A) Arfken, Mathematical Methods for Physicists, 5th ed., Academic Press, 2000.
 ISBN 0-12-059825-6.
-Alternative to RHB.
-Not as encyclopedic.
+Alternative to Boas.
 Starts at a fairly high level.

 - (Schey) Schey, div, grad, curl and all that, 3rd ed., Norton, 2005.
 ISBN 0-393-92516-1.
-Very readabIle introduction to vector calculus in the context of E&M.
+Very readable introduction to vector calculus in the context of E&M.

 In the past, most professional physicists have found it useful to have one of the following handbooks available for reference.
-Many students now find that online resources are sufficient for their undergraduate needs.- Tallarida, Pocket Book of Integrals and Mathematical Formulas, 3rd ed., CRC Press, 1999, ISBN 0-8493-00263-3.
-Inexpensive, but not extensive.
+Many students now find that online resources are sufficient for their undergraduate needs.

 - Fischbeck & Fischbeck, Formulas Facts and Constants, 2nd ed., Springer-Verlag, 1987, ISBN 0-387-17610-1.
-Inexpensive, but not terribly extensive math and math-physics, also includes useful physical, chemical and electronics data.
+Inexpensive, but not terribly extensive math and math-physics, also includes useful physical, chemical and electronic data.
 Adequate alone for upper-division if supplemented occasionally with other references in SPS.
 May be out of print.

 - Spiegel, Mathematical Handbook of Formulas and Tables, 2nd ed., Schaum's Outline Series, McGraw-Hill, 1998, ISBN 0-07-038203-4.
 Inexpensive, but not terribly extensive.
 Easy to use.
 Adequate alone for upper-division if supplemented occasionally with other references in SPS.